GaloisInc/BESSPIN-GFE/README.md

 peripherals.
 The AXI interconnect and corresponding peripherals are part of the gfe subsystem, which is wrapped into a single hierarchy shown in the top level block diagram.
 This is designed to limit coupling between the processors and surrounding SoC.
 TA1 performers can modify or replace the reference processors with their own secure versions.
+They can also modify the gfe subsystem, but may not be supported if those modifications break the reference system or software.

 ## How to Build the SoC ##